 This valve is essential to the operation of your shower - mainly because it enables the on/off switch to function!
 When you press 'on', the solenoid allows water from the mains to enter the unit.
 Similarly, 'off' closes the valve and prevents water from passing through.

-As a result, when your shower no longer seems to be working, one of the first things you should check is whether or not the solenoid coil - an essential part of the valve - is broken.
+As a result, when your shower no longer seems to be working, one of the first things you should check is whether or not the solenoid coil is broken.

 - Turn the power off at the isolating switch